NoPassword/NoPasswordOpenAMWorkstation/README.md

 14. Save changes.
 15. You can test the NoPassword authentication tree by accessing this URL in your browser `https://HOSTNAME:PORT/openam/XUI/?realm=/#login/&service=NoPasswordWorkstation`.</br>
-16. Enter your username and hit enter. **NoPassword AM Module will search for user email (mail or email attribute) in the data store if email is empty an email address will be generated from user DN**.
+16. Enter your username and hit enter. **NoPassword Workstation node will search for user email (mail or email attribute) in the data store if email is empty an email address will be generated from user DN**.
 The browser will be redirected to NoPassword and open the workstation agent for authentication.
 If the user is authenticated it will be redirected back to AM.